Konig-Varorson/quake2-rerelease-dll-ionized/IONIZED README.md

 * Make MP powerups available in SP
 * Replace ambient music swap from track11 (which is boss2's track) to tracks 64-76 (N64 tracks)
 * Add spawning effect (from Medic Commander/Black Widow) to spawn triggered foes
-* Add green outline (power armor) and gray segmented (armor) to healthbar; add numbers for exact amount
+* See if possible to add green outline (power armor) and gray segmented (armor) to healthbar; add numbers for exact amount
 * Rework Hunter Sphere to be usable in SP.
-* Add additional attacks/abilities to enemies in Nightmare difficulty.
+* Add additional attacks/abilities to enemies in Nightmare difficulty / Co-Op.

 Long term goals:
 * Add entities from Quake 1, Zaero, and Oblivion - dependent on legalities.